 15. A few of the sweets things they love

-Constantly telling your kid to skip the soda, have a protein-rich breakfast or limit her candy intake?
-Wrap up a case of the bubbly stuff, a few boxes of her favorite forbidden sugary cereals or a bag full of candy and show them that it's OK to treat yourself every now and then.
+Constantly telling your kid to skip the soda, have a protein-rich breakfast or limit their candy intake?
+Wrap up a case of the bubbly stuff, a few boxes of her favorite forbidden sugary cereals or a bag full of candy and show them that it’s OK to treat yourself every now and then.